Tang Shengzhi: Battle of Nanjing

 Chiang Kai-shek, who had already left for Wuhan, granted Tang the right to shoot anyone who disobeyed his order on the spot, but Tang could not carry out the order because there were hundreds of thousands of troops in open flight.
-To carry out Chiang's directive, Tang would have had to have the Nanking Garrison wage battle against the fleeing Nationalist troops before facing the Japanese assault on the city.
+To carry out Chiang's directive, Tang would have had to have the Nanjing Garrison wage battle against the fleeing Nationalist troops before facing the Japanese assault on the city.

 As it became obvious that the plan was falling apart because of the total collapse of discipline among the troops in flight, Tang realized the city could not be defended.
 Given the grim circumstances, Chiang's staff and even Chiang himself had resigned themselves to this reality.
 However, Chiang was extremely reluctant to give up the capital without a fight, and nobody else would dare to make such a decision and face the angry Chinese public.

-At the same time, Chiang was also extremely grateful to Tang for assuming command of the Nanking Garrison and thus allowing Chiang to avoid the dilemma posed by the situation.
+At the same time, Chiang was also extremely grateful to Tang for assuming command of the Nanjing Garrison and thus allowing Chiang to avoid the dilemma posed by the situation.
 He ordered Tang to continue the hopeless fight long enough to save face, and then he would have the prerogative to decide to withdraw.
 Tang was now in the very difficult position of trying to conduct a defense that he knew was futile would be abandoned in the near future.
-The tension was palpably obvious at a press conference Tang held to boost morale prior to the siege of Nanking.
+The tension was palpably obvious at a press conference Tang held to boost morale prior to the siege of Nanjing.
 It was noted by reporters that Tang was extremely agitated and that he sweated so profusely that someone handed him a hot towel to dry his brow.

 While the Japanese army was dropping leaflets ordering the city to capitulate, Tang had publicly expressed his outrage.
 Privately, however, he negotiated for a truce.
 Despite his original promise to fight to the last man, he seemed eager to do anything to avoid a showdown in the city to save the capital and its inhabitants.
 At the same time, he also had to carry on the hopeless symbolic fight to defend the capital for the Chinese government to face the Chinese public.